NSI2-SAS/DiscoBee2/readme.md

 ```

 ## API

-/api/sources
-list all the available sources
+- `GET /api/sources` – list all available sources

 ## Contact and license

-Contact web-entry --at-- nsi2.sturmel.com for any question, code is under MIT license and is aimed at non commercial uses.
-If you want to do any commercial use, see with the NDI SDK licensing.
+Contact `web-entry --at-- nsi2.sturmel.com` for any question.
+Code is under the MIT license and intended for non-commercial use.
+For commercial usage, refer to NDI SDK licensing.

-This software comes with no support no garantees that it ill remain functionnal as it is based on the current NDI protocol subject to change anty time.
+This software comes with no support and no guarantee that it will remain functional as the NDI protocol may change at any time.